 #31: Messy, Textured Top with Skin Fade and Side Part

 Show off that low fade by having a side-parted effect just where the shave starts!
 Both features of the hair can be highlighted in this way.
 A messy, textured top would look great in this skin fade side part haircut, too!

 #32: Simple Low Fade For Wavy Hair

-Slick back your wavy hair and pair it with a skin fade cut for a fun and edgy finish.
+Slick back your wavy hair and pair it with a low skin fade cut for a fun and edgy finish.
 Skin fade haircuts for men like this help to maintain that contrast for a well-maintained cut.

 #33: Edgy Faux Hawk with Skin Fade

-If you want a bold taper skin fade, try this pattern of a faux hawk where you can insert several hair trends into one, messy cut.
+If you want a bold taper skin fade, try this pattern of a faux hawk where you can insert several hair trends into one messy cut.
 A hair design like this comes in handy for a style refresher.
 This skin fade with a messy top provides an edgy look for men with thick hair.